kfrawee/frl_31_binance-leaderboard-bot-aws/README.md

 # Binance leaderboard serverless bot 🪙🤖
-> Using AWS Lambda with a schedule, get the updates from  [Binance leaderboard](https://www.binance.com/en/futures-activity/leaderboard)
+> Using AWS Lambda with a schedule, to get the updates from [Binance leaderboard](https://www.binance.com/en/futures-activity/leaderboard)

 ## Setup